750 Square Feet To Meters

 Q: Is the conversion factor always exactly 10.76 square feet per square meter?

 A: No, the conversion factor is an approximation.
-The exact value is based on the precise definition of a meter and a foot, and it varies slightly depending on the definition used.
+On the flip side, the exact value is based on the precise definition of a meter and a foot, and it varies slightly depending on the definition used.
 10.76 is a commonly used approximation, sufficient for most practical purposes.

 Q: How can I perform this conversion using a calculator or spreadsheet software?